notDuckk/bankAccCont/README.md

 ## Bank account
+click the raw button to see correct formatt
 _______________________________________________________
 if you choose to choose an account that already exists: there are 3 preset accounts to choose from: